 Botany is the systematic and scientific study of plants.
 This field basically focuses on their structure and biochemistry, the physiological processes that occur in them, as their relationships with the environment and other organisms.

 The history of botany goes back to 4th-century B.C.E.
 Man’s curiosity about plants led to many discoveries in Botany which shaped our current lives in many ways.
 At present, various sub-fields of botany have already emerged.
 These include the following: plant pathology, plant ecology, paleobotany, and forensic botany.

-But despite being established as a discipline, the definition of the term “plant” remains to be vague and still up for more clarifications.
-Botanists often describe plants in a more inclusive manner with multicellular, eukaryotic organisms that do not have sensory organs, and have, when complete, root, stem, and leaves.
+But despite being established as a discipline, the definition of the term “plant” remains vague and still up for more clarification.
+Botanists often describe plants more inclusively with multicellular, eukaryotic organisms that do not have sensory organs and have, when complete, root, stem, and leaves.

 History of Botany – A Timeline

 4th Century B.C.E: Both Aristotle and Theophrastus got involved in identifying plants and describing them.
 Because of his contributions, Theophrastus was hailed as the “Father of botany” because of his two surviving works on plant studies.
 Although Aristotle also wrote about plants, he received more recognition for his studies of animals.

 In A.D.
 60: Dioscorides wrote De Materia Medica.
 This work described a thousand medicines, most of which came from plants.
 For 1500 years, it remained the guidebook on medicines in the Western world until the invention of the compound microscope.